Hacker0x01/docs.hackerone.com/docs/programs/splunk-integration.md

 2. Go to **Program Settings > Program > Webhooks**.
 3. Click **New webhook**.
 4. Enter the full HTTP event collector endpoint in Payload URL.
+5. Enter your webhook secret in the **Secret** field.
+The secret is used to validate that the request came from HackerOne.
+Learn how to [validate the payload using a secret](https://api.hackerone.com/webhooks/#payloads-validating-payloads-from-hackerone).
-5. Select which events you’d like to trigger the webhook.
+6. Select which events you’d like to trigger the webhook.
 You can choose between:

 Option | Details
 ------ | -------